|

 APPLY NOW

-This study program is devoted to students, who wish to gain an in-depth knowledge of semiconductor photonics, and nanotechnologies to master physics, fabrication, and characterization techniques of organic and inorganic solid-state light sources, solar cells, sensors, and hybrid devices.
-This program has a proven strong track record of successful employment of graduates in the high-tech industry and their successful further Ph.D. studies both in Lithuania and abroad.
+This study programme is devoted to students who wish to gain an in-depth knowledge of semiconductor photonics and nanotechnologies in order to master the physics, fabrication and characterisation techniques of organic and inorganic solid-state light sources, solar cells, sensors and hybrid devices.
+This programme has a proven strong track record of the successful employment of graduates in the high-tech industry and in further PhD studies, both in Lithuania and abroad.

 Programme structure